Can Web3 Really Revolutionize Music Royalties?

 Paul Chodirker

-Director of Entertainment Business Development for Polygon Labs.
-Former Senior Director of Business Affairs with Live Nation, US Concerts.
+Currently building in stealth.
+Former Director of Enterprise Business Development for Ava Labs and Senior Director of Business Affairs with Live Nation.